evilrobotindustries/nifty-generator/README.md

 ## Generation

 The `generate` command will expect to find a `config.json` in the specified source directory, which configures how the various atributes/media elements are to be combined.
-A sample configuration file can be found at `config.template.json` in the source code above.
 The resulting output will be generated within the `output` subdirectory by default.

 Basic usage: